 - Ensure that staff follow all applicable local and national testing policy and guidance, including to undertake a PCR test if symptomatic, and to participate in the NHS asymptomatic testing programme.

-- Staff who have tested positive for SARS-CoV-2 by PCR in the community or at work should self-isolate for at least ten days after illness onset.
-The isolation period includes the day their symptoms started (or the day their test was taken if they do not have symptoms) and the next ten full days.
+- Staff who have tested positive for SARS-CoV-2 by PCR in the community or at work should self-isolate according to current isolation guidance.
 We acknowledge that some members of staff may struggle with their mental wellbeing during isolation and encourage managers to stay in touch with their staff, and signpost them to the health and wellbeing offers outlined in section 1B.

 - Staff who are contacts of COVID-19 positive cases should follow current isolation guidance according to their vaccination status.
 Household contacts must continue to isolate unless a local risk assessment has been undertaken which deems them vital for service provision.
 Ensure that a robust mechanism is in place for staff to notify their employer of a positive result in a timely manner, to enable prompt cover of shifts as required.

 - Consideration should be given to whether staff who are isolating due to being contacts of a positive case can make adjustments to their role to continue to be able to work remotely if they are willing and able to do so.

 - If staff have been notified that they are a contact of a confirmed case in a health and care setting, follow UKHSA published guidance.

 - Provide staff with accessible information regarding the local process for routine asymptomatic testing and proactive communications to encourage staff uptake of regular testing in accordance with policy at the time.
 Employers should put in place monitoring processes to ensure all staff are complying with testing requirements.